Rosalynn Bliss: Economic goals

 Bliss implemented a food truck ordinance for Grand Rapids.
 “That was an economic development issue because it’s an entry point for entrepreneurs who don’t have a significant amount of access to capital to open a brick and mortar,” Bliss said.
 "Knowing that many entrepreneurs get their foot in the door through a food truck, I wanted to create that opportunity for folks in our community.
 She stated, “I also believe food trucks add to the vibrancy of a community."

 River restoration

-Mayor Bliss hopes to be able to restore the aesthetic and accessibility of the Grand River in the City of Grand Rapids.
-“Imagine being at Riverside Park and seeing rowing on the river, canoeing or kayaking through the city, and the eventual capacity to ride your bike on a 10-mile urban trail all along the river from Riverside Park to Millenium Park and beyond.”
-Like all other of the policies that Bliss will be focusing on, she really is hoping to bring the Grand Rapids community closer.
+Mayor Bliss hopes to restore the aesthetic and accessibility of the Grand River in the City of Grand Rapids.
+She said, “Imagine being at Riverside Park and seeing rowing on the river, canoeing or kayaking through the city, and the eventual capacity to ride your bike on a 10-mile urban trail all along the river from Riverside Park to Millenium Park and beyond.”
+Bliss stated that she hopes her policies will bring the Grand Rapids community closer.
 She then went on to say, “These are realistic dreams.
 The groundwork has already started to restore our namesake – Grand Rapids.”